 Serious symptoms that might indicate a life-threatening condition

-In some cases, wheezing can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these potentially life-threatening symptoms including:
+In some cases, wheezing can be life-threatening.
+Seek immediate medical care (call 911) for wheezing that occurs with any of these potentially life-threatening symptoms:

 What causes wheezing?